dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 the context where the application occurs, so its only role is to be a superclass of another class in the same library.

-To ensure reasonable and correct behavior, we infer class modifiers on anonymous mixin application classes as follows.
+To ensure reasonable and correct behavior, without having to special-case such anonymous mixin application classes elsewhere, we infer class modifiers as follows.

+We define the following transitive property on declarations:

+* A declaration *prohibits inheritance* _(of its implementation)_ if:

+  * the declaration is marked `interface` or `final`, or
+  * the declaration extends or mixes in a declaration which prohibits inheritance.

-Let *C* be an anonymous mixin application with superclass *S* and mixin *M*.
-Then:
+Let then *C* be an anonymous mixin application occurring in a post-feature library, with superclass *S* and mixin *M*.

-* If any of *S* or *M* has a `sealed` modifier, *C* is has a `sealed` modifier.
+* If either *S* or *M* has a `sealed` modifier, then *C* has an implicit `sealed` modifier.

-* Otherwise:
-  * *C* is `abstract`, and
+* Otherwise *C* is `abstract`, and

-  * If either of *S* or *M* has a `base` or `final` modifier, then *C* has a `final` modifier.
+  * If *C* *prevents implementation* and *prohibits inheritance*, then *C* has an implicit `final` modifier.

-_We do not distinguish whether *S* or *M* has `base` or `final` modifiers.
+  * Otherwise if *C* *prevents implementation*, then *C* has an implicit `base` modifier.

+  * Otherwise if *C* *prohibits inheritance*, then *C* has an implicit `interface` modifier.

+  * Otherwise *C* has no modifier.

+Adding `sealed` to an anonymous mixin application class, which always has precisely one subclass, ensures that the subclass can be used in exhaustiveness checking of the sealed superclass.

-The modifier on *C* is there to satisfy the requirement that a subtype of a `base` or `final` declaration is itself `base`, `final` or `sealed`.
-The anonymous mixin application class will be immediately extended inside the same library, which is allowed by both `base` and `final`., and will not be used for anything else._
+Adding `final` or `base` satisfies the requirement that a subtype of a `base` or `final` declaration is itself `base`, `final` or `sealed`.

+Adding `interface` ensures that the mixin application class doesn’t remove a restriction on the implementation inherited from *S* or *M*.
+This makes the “reopen” lint described below easier to implement.

-Adding `sealed` to an anonymous mixin application class with only one subclass ensures that the subclass extending the mixin application class can be used in exhaustiveness checking of the sealed superclass.
+Adding these modifiers on the anonymous mixin application class ensures that the anonymous class can mostly be ignored, since it satisfies all possible requirements of its superclasses, while still propagating those requirements to its subclass.
-This is necessary since the anonymous mixin application class itself cannot be referenced.
+Treating the anonymous class as having these modifiers allows the algorithms used to check that restrictions are satisfied, and for the “reopen” lint described below, to treat the anonymouse mixin application class as any other class, without needing special cases.

 ### `@reopen` lint